 In the event a faculty member chooses a one-semester sabbatical assignment with full-pay, a faculty member may not then receive an additional salary.
 If, however, the individual chooses to take a two-semester assignment at half salary, he/she may accept a part-time salary or fellowship, provided that the total stipend for this period does not exceed the academic year salary.
 It is expected that faculty members applying for sabbatical assignments will also apply for external funding to the extent that it is available.
 In the case that the faculty member obtains external funding, university support will be reduced so that the faculty member’s total salary is within the guidelines stated above.

 Changes to Sabbatical Requests

-Changes to sabbatical leave requests, including a change from sabbatical to Faculty Fellowship, must be approved by the Chair, Dean, and Associate Vice Chancellor for Faculty Affairs prior to the start of the sabbatical or prior to the date of change.
-Changes are handled in slightly different manners depending upon the type of change requested.
+Changes to sabbatical leave requests (i.e., cancellation, change to the sabbatical term, postponement) must be approved by the Chair, Associate Dean, and Vice Provost and Associate Vice Chancellor for Faculty Affairs prior to the start of the sabbatical or prior to the date of change.
+Requests for changes to sabbaticals should be in writing and processed as follows:

 Sabbatical Leave Report

 During the first semester after returning to regular duties, the faculty member must submit a substantive Sabbatical Leave Report of his/her work and accomplishments during the sabbatical.
 Deadlines for submitting reports are as follows: